Latest update: 2020-04-15 17:21:03

 These professionals are present in all hospital medical genetics services and operate in public or private health facilities.

-To go further Article L. 1132-1 of the Public Health Code.
+For further information: Article L. 1132-1 of the Public Health Code.

 a.
 National requirements